 Maasai Stoves & Solar Project Research

-Our unique stove design and Project methods depend on high-quality research and development.
-Is there an aspect of the Project you’d like to study?
+The unique stove design and Project methods depend on the high-quality research and development methods of MSS.
+Is there an aspect of the Project data you’d like to study?
 Contact us to request more information.

 For consistent and long-term benefits, it is important for the women to use the stoves continuously

 Although dangerous to health and environment, three-stone fires do have some virtues.
 They are easy to use for cooking on a large scale, and they are the familiar method.

 Studies of stoves designed by other groups often show significant abandonment of the new stove.
 The users often revert back to the three-stone fires.